Tammy-Butcher/test1-rev/docs/Setup Access and Security/roles-and-permissions/video-permissions.md

 <sup>1: Public videos must be enabled on the Rev portal first.</sup>

-<sup>2: The Event Host role must be combined with another role that has public video upload permissions to be able to upload Public videos.
+<sup>2: The Event Host role must be combined with another role that has public video upload permissions to be able to upload Public videos.</sup>

-<sup>3: An Internal Media Contributor may not record video.
+<sup>3: An Internal Media Contributor may not record video.</sup>

 ## Media and Video Granular Roles and Permissions